-Elders for Girls will celebrate and honor the transition from child to maiden in our girls.
-It is for girls, and those who identify as female, aged 10-15 years old, and their mothers, aunts, grandmothers and female carers.
+Earth Rites will celebrate and honor the transition from child to maiden in our girls.
+It is for girls aged 11-15 years old, and their mothers, aunts, grandmothers and/or female carers.

 What is it about?

 As young children, we develop empathy with nature and bond with our family.
 During middle childhood, we move outwards from our family and explore the real physical world around us, bonding with earth.
-As adolescents, we are capable of moving even further out into and engaging with the physical world, without our family, and we are challenged to bond with our Selves.
-The natural world – in both it’s most physical and it’s most abstract form – can provide the setting for challenges to be met and achieved during adolescence; a reassuring rhythm to ground the dynamism of growth; and an intentionality that ensures our girls are prepared, present, passionate, principled and potent as they move into adolescence and adulthood.
+As adolescents, we are capable of moving even further out into and engaging with the physical world, with and without our family, and we are challenged to bond with our Selves.

 What does it involve?